Manya805/Bone_Fracture_Detection_Project/README.md

 H --> I[Evaluation & Comparison]

-# 🦴 Fracture Detection using CNN and XGBoost
+#Fracture Detection using CNN and XGBoost

 ## 🧠 Why These Methods